rcazzara/seldovia/_people/Elxnit_Nick_Grienoff.md

 Nick.
 Elxnit was one of 23 Alaska Native elders featured in the book "Our Stories, Our Lives," published in 1986 by The CIRI Foundation.
-Following are excerpts of Mr. Elxnit's comments in the book.
-The full text of Mr. Elxnit's interview is available on the CIRI website. ...
+Following are excerpts of Mr.Â Elxnit's comments in the book.
+The full text of Mr.Â Elxnit's interview is available on the CIRI website. ...

 *"...
 My father was Harry Grienoff.
 He was a Finlander.
 My mother's dad was Russian.
 She was Alaskan.
 Her mother was Native-born, Native